KilledByAPixel/OS13k/README.md

  - [JS1k](https://js1k.com/) - A resource for tiny programs
  - [JS13k](https://js13kgames.com/) - This is the contest we are entering
 -  [Emojipedia](https://emojipedia.org/) - Emoji reference

+## Contribuitors

+Most of the OS was created by me, Frank Force, but there were many other people helping out.
+Thank you to everyone for their efforts, I could not have done it alone!
+Please let me know if I forgot anyone...

+Keith Clark, Tomxor, Katkip, Jaburns, Xem, Pavel, Rebecca König, Cantelope, DaSpider, Lionleaf, Yurume, Magna, Rodrigo Siqueira, Thomas Brierley, Nicholas Ortenzio, Yuanchuan, Jani Ylikangas, Martinn Kleppe, Erik Sombroek